baleboy/kaggle_titanic/README.md

 Numeric features are scaled, and categoric values are turned into "dummies", i.e. one column per category with value 0 or 1.
 This seems to be a requirement for most of the models in Sklearn.

+It's important to note that the mean and variance of the data is calculated only on the training set, to avoid making any sort of assumption on the test set (which should anyway follow the same distribution).
+This is why the fit scalers are saved to disk during training.

 ## Model Selection

 The script goes through several of the models that come with Sklearn, using default parameters.
-For each model, a variant with quadratic polynomial features is also tried.
 The training set is split into a training set (60% of the samples) and a cross-validation set, and the models are compared based on the score on the CV set.

-The best model according to this comparison is the Support Vector Machine (`SVM.SVC` model in Sklearn) with polynomial features, with a training score of 0.84 and a CV score: 0.82.
-Since the two scores are close, there doesn't seem to be a problem of overfitting (as is for example the case with the RandomForest model). seems to be the best fit.
+The best model according to this comparison is the Support Vector Machine (`SVM.SVC` model in Sklearn), with a training score of 0.84 and a CV score: 0.82.
+Since the two scores are close, there doesn't seem to be a problem of overfitting (as is for example the case with the RandomForest model).

 ## Performance of the prediction

 If I just predicted that everybody in the Kaggle dataset died, I would get an accuracy of ~0.62.
 I also tried to make a simple prediction based on the survival rates of males and females, and got a Kaggle score of ~0.7.
 Note that you can cheat and look up the survival status from one of the Titanic passenger databases, which explains the very high scores in the Kaggle leaderboard.
 But a score of 0.82 should be achievable with a model.

 The best score I have achieved with this implementation is **0.78947**, which is better than the baseline but not that great in Kaggle terms.

 ## Conclusion